maruthi718/Pineapple-Classification/README.md

 # Pineapple Classification Project

-This project aims to classify pineapple images into two categories: raw or ripe.
+This project aims to classify pineapple images into raw or ripe.
 The goal is to develop a model that can accurately predict whether a pineapple image is raw or ripe.

 ## Dataset